Tarun, Yoshi and friends

 “Everything happened so fast.
 We were both just so shocked I don’t think we knew what to say to each other for the first time in our lives.”

-Tarun Ramjeeawon survived his rare leukaemia but lost his fight against severe Graft Vs Host Disease (GvHD).
-GvHD is a common side effect after a donor stem cell transplant, where the graft cells attack the recipient’s body.
+Tarun Ramjeeawon survived his rare leukaemia, fought against severe Graft Vs Host Disease (GvHD), but lost his life from covid which he caught in hospital after GvHD complications left his immune system severely depleted.
+GvHD is a common side effect after a donor cell transplant, where the cells attack the recipient’s body.

 Tarun and his wife Yoshi were on honeymoon in Croatia in June 2024 when he began to show early blood cancer symptoms.
-Just 24 at the time, the recruitment consultant said his calves ached, which stopped him walking too far.
+Just 24 at the time, the recruitment consultant said his calves ached and he couldn’t walk much.
+As the months progressed he couldn’t stand to cook at home without needing to take a break and sit.

-“We’d had a beautiful wedding at the start of June,” said Yoshi, 26 who works as a speech and language therapist and lives in Wallington in Surrey.
-“He’d had a few bad nose bleeds that year and then on holiday had the aching legs.
+“We’d had a beautiful wedding at the start of June,” said Yoshi, 26 who is a speech and language therapist and lives in Wallington in Surrey.
+“He’d had one or two bad nose bleeds that year and then aching legs.
 The nose bleeds became more frequent in the autumn, and then on 26th October a lump suddenly appeared on his neck.
-He had lower back pain which we just put down to working long hours.
-But the lump was soon bigger and harder.
+He had lower back pain which we thought was work related.
+But the lump was soon bigger and harder and several appeared around his jaw and neck.

 Just six months after celebrating his wedding, on 20th December 2024, Tarun was diagnosed with leukaemia.

-“The initial diagnosis was ALL but once the bone marrow results came back from the biopsy, myeloid cells were detected and we were informed this was T/myeloid mixed phenotype acute leukaemia (T/M-MPAL).”
+“The initial diagnosis was ALL but once the bone marrow results came back, myeloid cells were detected and we were informed this was T/myeloid mixed phenotype acute leukaemia (T/M-MPAL).”

 “I still remember Tarun saying “Are you sure you haven’t got this wrong?”.
-My heart sunk.
-I kind of knew this was going to be serious but I thought it was maybe lymphoma and remember looking at cure rates before I even got to this appointment.
+My heart sank.
+I kind of knew this was going to be serious but I thought it was maybe lymphoma and remember looking at cure rates before I even got this appointment.

-“He really wanted to go home and open presents because it was his first Christmas after we got married.
+“He really wanted to go home and open presents because it was his first Christmas after we got married and it was all he cared about.
 We went home assuming they would call us back the next day.
 However, the haematologist called the same night asking him to return, saying that they are really concerned about how unwell he was.
+We opened the presents as a family, packed and went straight back.

 “Everything happened so fast.
 We were both just so shocked I don’t think we knew what to say to each other for the first time in our lives.”